Felix45/past-project/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Felix45/adopt-an-orphan/issues).
+Feel free to check the [issues page](https://github.com/Felix45/past-project/issues).

 ## Show your support

 Give a ⭐️ if you like this project!

-## Acknowledgments

-- Hat tip to [Microverse](https://bit.ly/MicroverseTN) for giving me this project to work on and [Cindy Shin](https://www.behance.net/adagio07), for using her design.
-- Hat tip to [Pexels](https://www.pexels.com/collections/side-profiles-d1j9mjy/) free stock photos and [SVG Repo](https://www.svgrepo.com) for the svg icons used in this design.

 ## 📝 License